Mission: To offer mentored research training that allows students to expand their knowledge and enlighten their career choices.

 - At the end of the internship, UMB students should submit a 3-5 page “reflection”/white paper and possible oral presentation on their completed project by early September.
 In addition, the student and mentor may be asked to complete evaluation materials on the experience.

 - This is a competitive program.
 Applicants are not guaranteed a placement or an interview.

 - All applicants should be in good academic standing in his/her respective school/program.
 This information will be verified with your school before awarding a position in the program.

-- The program is administered by Adrianne Arthur, Executive Director, University of Maryland Strategic Partnership, MPowering the State, email@example.com; 410-706-5279.
+Please direct any questions to Adrianne Arthur, Executive Director, University of Maryland Strategic Partnership, MPowering the State firstname.lastname@example.org; 410-706-5279.

-In preparation to complete the application, please note that you will be asked:
+In preparation to complete the application, please note that you will be asked to:

-- To identify your top three choices of projects;
+- Identify your top three choices of projects;

-- To upload a Statement of Interest of no more than 500 words;
+- Upload a Statement of Interest of no more than 500 words;

 UM Scholars involves a competitive selection process to gauge student capabilities, interests and the potential to expand from the research experience.
 A matching process that includes student/mentor interviews ensures the best fit between mentors, students and projects and a quality experience for all parties.
 In addition, it establishes a defined project with clear expectations and deliverables.
 The faculty mentors who lead and mentor students also are selected based on the quality and relevance of their projects and how they envision the project will enhance the student experiences.
 Faculty mentors interview student applicants and make their selections on the best candidate match to the project and to the mentor.